Nuimo/ada-website-byggemandbob/pages/conclusion.md

 # Now - How to create the perfect movie?

-Two things to think about: Do you want to make a movie that has a **high revenue** or a **high rating** - or perhaps the golden middle ground?
+Two things to think about: Do you want to make a movie that has a **high rating** or a **high revenue** - or perhaps the golden middle ground?

-Based on our analysis, to create a movie with **high revenue** you need to focus on these key aspects:
+Based on our analysis, to create a movie with **high rating** you need to focus on these key aspects:
+- Other language than English
+- One of the following genres:
+    - Love, specifically including a wedding
+    - Sci-fi
+    - Action

+Based on our analysis, to create a movie with **high revenue**, these are the focus points:
 - English original language
-- A <mark>runtime?</mark>
-- alien bla. bla.

-To create a movie with a high rating, these are your focus points!
-- women
-- love
+- One of the following topics:
-- bla. bla.
+    - Gangster
-- germany
+    - Western
+    - War, specifically WW2 movies

 Now for the final reveal - a movie which captures both elements, here are the takeaways!
 - about etc.